maniramabalan02/IIR-BUTTERWORTH-FITER-DESIGN/README.md

 ## RESULT:
-To design an IIR Butterworth filter (LPF & HPF) using SCILAB was successfully ececuted.
+To design an IIR Butterworth filter (LPF & HPF) using SCILAB was successfully executed.